NiteshShivam/CSA/README.md

-# Step to  use the cross-compiler and an emulator and generate the optimized assembly file.
+# Step to  use the cross-compiler and generate the optimized assembly file.